KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 Data augmentation helped in improving that and also aided in preventing the model from overfitting.

 # Training & Testing The Model
+Make sure you have all the libraries installed, that is, Tensorflow, Keras, segmentation-models, cv2, albumentations, etc.

 Change the file paths for x_train/val and y_train/val in `ct-scan-seg.py` with your appropriate paths,

 and simply run `ct-scan-seg.py`